ll8464/GameGo/README.md

 ## GameGO

-This is a Gaming Store MVC Spring project.
+Gaming Store MVC Java Spring project.

-The goal is to have CRUD functionality and implement separation of concerns using MVC as the design method.
+The REST API has CRUD functionality and implements separation of concerns using MVC as the design method.

+The first stepping stone is to get the API up and running.
+This requires the controller and service implementation.

+- Controller Implementation

+- DAO - Games, Consoles

+- Service Implementation
+- Model Memory (Initially)

+The model is initially using memory.
+A database implementation will occur at a future date.

 UserI/O (input/output) - enable a user to perform all input/output operations for a data set